 The change to the Google Play Store Algorithm used to recommend apps is undoubtedly a good thing for us users as it will, in Google’s own words, “help us discover high quality apps”.
 For developers, Google have simply raised the bar.
 No longer can you rely on App Store Optimization alone for discoverability.
 You must also lower crash rates, improve retention and increase engagement to ensure your app is considered to be a high quality app by the Google Play Store Algorithm and recommended as a result.

-While there are several products that can help with any one aspect of this, Kumulos is the only platform that, from a single SDK, gives you App Store Optimization, Crash Reporting, Audience, Retention and Engagement Analytics as well as Automated Push Notifications.
+While there are several products that can help with any one aspect of this, Kumulos is the only platform that, from a single SDK, gives you App Store Optimization, Crash Reporting & API Endpoint Monitoring, Audience, Retention and Engagement Analytics as well as Automated Push Notifications and In-App Messaging.
 Why?
 Because we believe that it is the interplay between them all that helps make an app a success.
 And now Google do too.

-Integrate Kumulos into your app and see for yourself with a free 30-day trial.
+Integrate Kumulos into your app and see for yourself with a free trial.

 This isn’t the first and won’t be the last change to the Google Play Store Algorithm.
 The successful apps will therefore be those that evolve and adapt fastest.
 In our post on creating a post-launch plan for a successful mobile app we examine why this is not new thinking and the lessons you can learn from the web, sport, the military and even Darwin to create a post-launch plan you can execute at speed!